Validation System Documentation

 // Message is required with minimum length

-// Phone is optional but if provided must be valid
+// Phone is optional but if provided must match the pattern

 7. Troubleshooting